NiklasNiggemann/DuckDB/duckdb_polars_pandas_pyarrow/ReadMe.md

-# DuckDB vs Polars vs Pandas (vs PyArrow)
+# DuckDB vs Polars vs Pandas (& PyArrow)

 ## Overview

-This project benchmarks the performance of popular DataFrame and analytical query engines—**DuckDB**, **Polars**, and **Pandas**—by comparing their execution time and memory usage on a set of fundamental OLAP operations.
+This project benchmarks the performance of popular DataFrame and analytical query engines—**DuckDB**, **Polars**, and **Pandas**.
+DuckDB is an in-process SQL OLAP database, similar to SQLite but optimized for analytics.
+Pandas DataFrame is the most popular tabular data structure in Python, provided by the Pandas library.
+And Polars DataFrames is a newer, high-performance DataFrame library for Python (and Rust).
+It compares the execution time and memory usage on a set of fundamental OLAP operations.
 These operations are the backbone of analytical queries in data warehousing and business intelligence:

 - **Filtering**
 - **Aggregation**